Predidit/flutter-webview-windows/README.md

 # what's new about the fork

-Add GetCookie API to solve the limit of Execscript (Can't access cookie marked as HTTPOnly).
+- `GetCookie` API to solve the limit of Execscript (Can't access cookie marked as HTTPOnly).
+- `onM3USourceLoaded` API to notify when m3u8 source is loaded. m3u8 body is also provided.
+- `onVideoSourceLoaded` API to notify when video source is loaded.

+> [!NOTE]
+> The m3u8 / video parser feature is still experimental.
+And it requires specific webview2 flags which may be removed in future webview2 releases.
+Please test it carefully before using it in production.

 # webview_windows